Some properties occupied by one household (e.g. one family unit) are identified as consisting of more than one self-contained unit.

 How do I apply for the discount?

-Please submit an enquiry form to us and attach a copy of the title deeds of the property and full details of who lives in the annex or how it is used by the resident of the main house.
+Please submit an enquiry form to us and attach a copy of the title deeds of the property and full details of who lives in the annexe or how it is used by the resident of the main house.

 We will review the information you have sent in and make a decision about whether you qualify or not.
 We may contact you or arrange a visit to the property for further information before making a final decision.
 Please make sure to include an email address or telephone number on your form.